sony/flutter-embedded-linux/examples/flutter-video-player-plugin/README.md

 # Overview
 Flutter video player example using video player plugin for Embedded Linux.
 The interface of the plugin is compatible with [the Flutter official video player plugin](https://github.com/flutter/plugins/tree/master/packages/video_player/video_player).
-Also, This plugin is temporarily putting here and there are still some bugs.
+Also, this plugin is temporarily putting here and there are still some bugs.
 It will be moved to another new repo soon.

 The procedure described here is a provisional step until you build a flutter app for Embedded Linux using this embedder with another tool.